Charlie Chaplin, Nat King Cole, Judy Garland

 Judy Garland’s 1963 version has a special poignancy:

-For the Soul music programme on Smile, click here.
+The Soul music programme on Smile is here.

 Of course, smiling is a cultural issue: for smiling in China, see here.